Note: This article has been updated with lastest available information on October 17th, 2021 at 06:02 pm

 A special Jimi Hendrix™ version of this amp, J.H.
 45/100, is available in the Experience Jimi Hendrix™ add-on for Spark.

-Its first ever use in a live performance was in September 1963, when the first amp was tested at the Ealing Club, not far from the original Marshall shops.[citation needed] By the mid 1960s, the JTM45 had become so popular that it began to supplant the ubiquitous Vox amps, even their AC50, though it was just as powerful.[7]
+The first-ever use of this JTM 45 model in a live performance was in September 1963, when the amplifier was tested at the Ealing Club, a short distance from the original Marshall shops.[citation needed] By the mid-1960s, the JTM45 had become so popular that it began to supplant the ubiquitous Vox amplifiers, including the Vox AC50, even though the Vox amplifier was equally powerful to the Marshall amplifier.[7]

 In late 1965, Marshall introduced its now standard script lettering, in white.
 By early 1966 it began calling the amplifiers "JTM 50".[5]
-Some 100 early models had red lettering; these are especially collectible.[2]
+Some 100 early models had red lettering, and are especially sought after by collectors.[1]
 Other cosmetic changes included a gradual change to different knobs.
-The JTM 45 became the basis for many subsequent Marshalls, most notably the Marshall 1962 combo (later referred to as the "Bluesbreaker" due to its use by Eric Clapton with John Mayall's Bluesbreakers).[8]
-It ceased being produced in 1966, but was reissued in 1989, though with a modern printed circuit board and 6L6 output valves.[5]
+The JTM 45 became the basis for many subsequent Marshall amplifiers, most notably the Marshall 1962 combo (later referred to as the "Bluesbreaker" due to its use by Eric Clapton with John Mayall's Bluesbreakers).[8]
+Production of this model ceased in 1966, but it was reissued in 1989, albeit with a modern printed circuit board and 6L6 output valves.[5]
 In 2014 Marshall reissued a "handwired" 30 W amplifier based on the JTM45, the 2245THW, whose circuitry is identical to the 1962 combo circuit; it is a "fine high-end piece" according to Vintage Guitar, listed at $4,800.[9]

 Name, numbering

-The first JTM45s did not have the standard Marshall number that later amps had; models that derived from the JTM 45 did not receive numbers until 1964–1965 when backplates were applied.[5]
-However, at random some of the early amps had serial numbers stamped into the chassis in back.
+The first JTM45s did not have the standard Marshall numbers that later amplifiers had; models that derived from the JTM 45 did not receive serial numbers until 1964–1965 when backplates began to be applied.[5]
+However, at random some of the early amplifiers had serial numbers stamped into the chassis on their reverse side.

 Model number | Watts | Dates | Features | Notes |